-- (a) Innovative Value Creation through product and service portfolios designed to bring tangible benefits to our customers with competitive advantage and deliver positive social and environmental impact for sustainability development. - (b) Maximizing Resource Productivity through operations designed to optimize all resources productivity in our production, operations and supply chain including critical materials used, eliminating waste, and reducing variable cost; so as to make us more competitive and sustainable.
+- (a) Continuous innovation and value creation through product and service portfolios strengthen our innovation and production platform to bring tangible benefits to our customers with competitive advantage and deliver positive social and environmental impact for sustainability development. - (b) Continuous maximizing resources and productivity through sustainable business operations strengthen our productivity and optimize all resources in our production, operations and supply chain including critical materials used, eliminating waste, and reducing cost to be a more sustainable and competitive company.

-Some of the highlights of our achievements are summarized as follows, with more details within our Group Sustainability Report FY2021, where we measure and report our sustainability performance.
-Frontken FY2021 Sustainability Report provides an update on the more detailed information about our sustainability strategy that we shared in our FY2020 Environmental Report.
-Our 2021 report covers our 2021 fiscal year and includes data, performance highlights, and progress against our targets.
+Some of the highlights of our achievements are summarized as follows, with more details within our Group Sustainability Report FY2022, where we measure and report our sustainability performance.

+Frontken FY2022 Sustainability Report provides an update on the more detailed information about our sustainability strategy that we shared in our FY2022 Environmental Climate Change and Pollution Control Reports.
+Our 2022 report covers our 2022 fiscal year and includes data, performance highlights, and progress against our targets.
 It also mentions notable targets set in medium-term and long-term.

-1.3.1 FY2021 ACHIEVEMENT OF SUSTAINABILITY GOALS
+1.3.1 FY2022 ACHIEVEMENT OF SUSTAINABILITY GOALS

-1.3.1.1.
-RESPONSIBILE MANAGEMENT
+1.3.1.1 RESPONSIBLE MANAGEMENT

-The Board of the Group is cognizant of the importance of deploying high standards of corporate governance for the purposes of safeguarding the interest of its stakeholders as well as the assets of the Group.
+The Board of the Frontken Group is cognizant of the importance of deploying high standards of corporate governance for the purposes of safeguarding the interest of its stakeholders as well as the assets of the Group.